 One of the better bands active during the hey-day of heavy Nu-Metal back at the turn of the millennium, New York’s DRY KILL LOGIC, have returned after a lengthy absence.

 The return comes in the form of the new single “Vices“, the first new music from DRY KILL LOGIC in 13 years.
-From the sound of the song, DRY KILL LOGIC are poised to pick things up right where they left off.
+From the sound of the song, DRY KILL LOGIC is poised to pick things up right where they left off.
 Back in July, the band had announced they had signed with eOne Music.

 Vocalist Cliff Rigano comments: